Robust Containment Queries over Collections of Rational Parametric Curves via Generalized Winding Numbers: Winding Number Algorithms

-In practice, because \bezier\ curves are smooth nearly everywhere on their interior, the recursive bisection step needs to be done relatively few times before the query point is found to be outside the convex hulls of each component, even for points very close to the curve.
-However, it can be problematic if the query point is located directly on the curve, as in such cases the winding number is not formally defined.
-Since we need our algorithm to be robust to such input points, we discuss this case extensively in Section~\ref{sec:coincident}.
+We note that it can be problematic if the query point is located directly on the curve, as in such cases the winding number is not formally defined.
+Since we need our algorithm to be compatible to such input points, we discuss this case extensively in Section~\ref{sec:coincident}.

 Despite the simplicity of the above procedure, directly computing containment within a \bezier\ curve's convex hull can be prohibitively expensive.
 Instead, we first determine if the query is contained in an axis-aligned bounding box that encompasses the convex hull.
 Although this can have a much larger area, the bounding box containment query is inexpensive and most points will be exterior to it.
 If it is not, we use a test from~\citet{Ma-03-projection} to check if the control polygon (defined by a \bezier\ curve's control nodes) is already simple and convex (see Algorithm~\ref{alg:isvalid}).
-If so, we perform the point-in-polygon test to easily determine if the query lies outside the convex hull of the control polygon.
-For efficiency, we note that when a curve is simple and convex, its subcomponent curves will be as well.
+If so, we perform the point-in-polygon test to determine if the query lies outside the convex hull of the control polygon.
+For efficiency, our implementation notes that when a curve is simple and convex, its subcomponent curves will be as well.

 Altogether, the proposed algorithm is given by Algorithm \ref{alg:windingnumber}.
 We note that this procedure is not meaningfully restricted to rational \bezier\ curves.
 Their focus throughout this work reflects their simplicity during calculation through manipulation of their control nodes, which itself justifies their ubiquity in application.
 More generally, the algorithm is applicable to any curve for which it is possible to construct a bounding box and a linear closure.
 In particular, extension to collections of NURBS curves is straightforward.